The curriculum is the course of learning that each child undertakes both in and out of the classroom.

 - Physical Education

 Some of the National Curriculum is taught through topic or thematic approach.
 At all levels there are aspects of the curriculum which occur in more than one subject; for example, clarity in speaking and writing is essential and is not limited to English lessons; solving problems is not confined to Maths lessons.
 A central theme is chosen which will provide work in specific knowledge and skills covering the main curriculum areas.
 Knowledge and skills are also reinforced through structured, timetabled sessions.
-As well as topic work, children are taught basic literacy and numeracy each day.
+As well as topic work, children are taught basic English and Maths each day.
 Before the start of each term teachers plan a programme of study which forms a basis for their individual lesson plans.
 Great care is taken so that the range of subjects taught is balanced across the whole curriculum.
-A six year programme has been devised by the teachers to ensure that the whole curriculum is covered and there is continuity and progression in the six years of a child’s life at the school.

 The school recognises the fundamental importance of children becoming fluent and accurate readers.
 By constant guidance and encouragement we increase confidence in the child’s growing reading skills and foster an interest in books for pleasure and information.